duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 The output format from parse.xx depends on the type of content.
 In any case, it should be a tab delimited file, with one line per entry.
 Usually there is no need for newline characters, but if there is a need for some reason, escape them with a backslash like \\\n.
 If you wanta newline displayed, use &lt;br&gt;

-The general output fields are as follows.
-Check out [https://duckduckgo.com/Perl](https://duckduckgo.com/Perl) for reference, which we will refer to in explaining the fields.
+The output fields are as follows, not all are required to have values, but all must be accounted for in the delimitations.
+This example is written in simple [Perl](https://duckduckgo.com/Perl).

 ```perl